Samirfakraoui7/star-rating-component/README.md

-# Getting Started with Create React App with star rating componentd
+# Getting Started with Create React App with text expander componentd

-- availble prop that you can use for this reusable star rating component.
+# availble prop that you can use for this reusable star rating component.

 - maxRating : defining the number of stars that you want to use default is 5.